Highlights of France Two-Week Itinerary

 This region is also very popular for its world-class cities adorned with sights, attractions, vibrant nightlife, enticing restaurants, shopping, and more.
 On a trip through the area, you'll be able to spend time exploring these dynamic cities and everything they have to offer.
 With plenty of big city activities, Lyon and Paris shouldn't be missed.

 Delicious food is one of the main reasons why many people travel, and a trip to France is no exception.
 You'll find so many amazing restaurants and local dishes worth tasting on this trip, so throw that diet plan away when you come.
-In particular, make sure you visit the restaurants in Avignon, Paris, and Lyon.
+In particular, make sure you visit the restaurants in Paris, Avignon, and Lyon.

 You'll also be able to uncover the rich and vibrant history of France.
 Don't miss the chance to explore the historic architecture, museums, and deep historical culture that permeates the area.